COURSE OVERVIEW

 Why study at ICMP?

-At ICMP, we know that succeeding in the creative industry is about more than talent; you need to understand everything from marketing and business management to how you can innovate, grow and disrupt in a crowded market.
-As leading creative educators, we’ve spent more than 30 years nurturing the industry’s rising stars, growing a global network of industry connections, and building state-of-the-art facilities, giving you access to valuable contacts and opportunities you won’t find anywhere else.
+At ICMP, we know that succeeding in the creative industry is about more than talent; you need to understand everything from marketing and business management to how you can innovate, disrupt and grow in a crowded market.
+As London’s leading music educator, we have global industry connections and state-of-the-art facilities, giving you access to valuable contacts and opportunities you won’t find anywhere else.
+And we’ll use those contacts to help you find industry experience, internships, and employment - or if you’re trying to get established as a musician, we’ll help you seek performance opportunities and showcase your work.
+Add to that the small class sizes and close-knit campus that give our courses a supportive, family feel and you'll realise there's nowhere better to study your creative undergraduate degree than ICMP.

 Industry opportunities